docksal/docksal/docs/content/_index.md

 # What is Docksal?

 Docksal is a tool for defining and managing web development environments.
-It uses Docker and Docker Compose to create fully containerized environments for you projects.
+It uses Docker and Docker Compose to create fully containerized environments for your projects.

 Running Docker on macOS and Windows is supported via VirtualBox as well as Docker for Mac / Docker for Windows.

-Docksal project stacks a pre-loaded with common development tools, e.g., Composer, PHP Code Sniffer, php-cli, node, npm, ruby, bundler, and python.
+Docksal project stacks are pre-loaded with common development tools, which include Composer, PHP Code Sniffer, php-cli, node, npm, ruby, bundler, and python.
 For PHP, Drupal, and WordPress development, it comes with Drush, Drupal Console, and WP-CLI.

 There is built-in support for Apache Solr, Varnish, Memcache, Selenium, and Behat.
-And since services are containerized with Docker, any other service needed for a project can be added.
+Since services are containerized with Docker, any other service needed for a project can be added.

-Docksal ships with a command-line tool called `fin` that simplifies the management of all components.
+Docksal features a command-line tool called `fin` that simplifies the management of all components.

 ## Key features